nuxeo-sandbox/nuxeo-docusign/README.md

   * customFields
   * event (the XML string sent by DocuSign)
 * customFields: a list of key/value that DocuSign will add to callback messages (very convenient to store the context of the request, for example pass document and workflow task id's here)
+* ⚠️ Remember to save the input document(s) after calling the operation

 ### Services > DSUpdateDocumentOp

 This operation is used to retrieve the signed blobs from docusign.
 It takes an envelope ID as input, downloads the signed blobs of that envelope, and updates the corresponding Nuxeo documents.

-Returns the list of updated documents
+Returns the list of updated documents.

+⚠️ Remember to save the input document(s) after calling the operation

 ## Implementation